 Protection Against Marijuana Cultivation Charges

-We can fully explain Colorado’s new and changing marijuana laws and provide an aggressive defense.
+We can fully explain Colorado’s marijuana laws and provide an aggressive defense for any marijuana-related charges including possession and distribution.
 When evidence of serious wrongdoing is overwhelming, we can use our contacts and relationships within the justice system to negotiate for significantly reduced charges and penalties.
-Each of us has served as a government lawyer in the past.
-We are familiar with dozens of individual government prosecutors and judges, as well as prosecutors’ tactics in general.
+As attorneys, each of us has served as a government lawyer in the past.
+We are familiar with dozens of individual government prosecutors and judges as well as prosecutors’ tactics in general.

-We have represented clients in cases ranging from large-scale, illegal grow houses to small cultivators just growing a little weed for their personal stash.
-For more information, call 303-578-4036 to schedule a no-charge consultation, or contact us online.
+We have represented clients in cases ranging from large-scale, illegal grow houses to small cultivators just growing a little weed for their personal stashes.
+For more information, call 303-578-4036 to schedule a no-charge consultation in our Denver office, or contact us online.